The Boeing Company (BA)

 Liquidity ratios

-The quick ratio, which provides a more stringent measure of liquidity by excluding inventory from current assets, also shows a decreasing trend, dropping from 0.34 as of December 31, 2022, to 0.31 as of December 31, 2023.
-This suggests that Boeing Co.'s ability to meet its short-term obligations with its most liquid assets has deteriorated.
+- The quick ratio, which provides a more stringent measure of liquidity by excluding inventory from current assets, has shown a decreasing trend over the period.
+This may suggest that Boeing may have increasing difficulty meeting its short-term obligations without relying on inventory.

 See also: